 6. Mega Spileo, Kalavryta

-Another breathtaking monastery, Mega Spileo stands eight stories all and is actually built on the sheer cliffs, at a cave opening where it almost appears to become one with the surrounding landscape.
+Another breathtaking monastery, Mega Spileo stands eight stories tall and is actually built at the edge of cliffs at a cave opening where it almost appears to become one with the surrounding landscape.
 Considered to be the oldest monastery in Greece, dating back to 362 AD, it has survived four fires.
 It played an important role during the Greek War of Independence in 1821 against the Ottomans.
-The monastery is also home to countless Byzantine icons, frescoes, copper plates, manuscripts and other unique treasures, such as its library featuring more than 3,000 books.
+The monastery is also home to countless Byzantine icons, frescoes, copper plates, manuscripts, and other unique treasures, such as its library featuring more than 3,000 books.

 7. Monastery of Hosios Loukas, Distomo, Boeotia